Do I need to take the ALEKS Math Placement Assessment?

 No, you may only use one Learning Module.
 If you are unsure which module to select, use the module recommended by ALEKS.

-In order to use the Learning Module, ALEKS must first determine what you already know and what you're ready to learn, so the Math Placement Test must be taken before accessing the Learning Module.
+In order to use the Learning Module, ALEKS must first determine what you already know and what you're ready to learn, so the Math Placement Assessment must be taken before accessing the Learning Module.